NoHaxsJustAsian/Image-Processor/README.md

-This project contains an Image interface and its implementation AImage class which is an abstract class for PPMImage class, an IImageProcessorState interface which contains non-mutable methods extended by a IImageProcessorModel interface which contains mutable methods and its implementation is an ImageModelProcessor class, an ILayer interface and its implementation Layer class, an IPixel interface and its implementation Pixel class, an IImageProccessorController and its implementation ImageProcessorController class, an IImageProccessorView Class and its implementation ImageProccessor class, and an IFilter interface and its implementaion of function object classes that include Normal class, RedFilter class, GreenFilter class, BlueFilter class, BrightenIntensity class, BrightenLuma class, BrightenValue class, DarkenIntensity class, DarkenLuma class, DarkenValue class and ColorFilter class.
+This project contains an Image interface and its implementation AImage class which is an abstract class for PPMImage class, an IImageProcessorState interface which contains non-mutable methods extended by a IImageProcessorModel interface which contains mutable methods and its implementation is an ImageModelProcessor class, an ILayer interface and its implementation Layer class, an IPixel interface and its implementation Pixel class, an IImageProcessorController and its implementation ImageProcessorController class, an IImageProcessorView Class and its implementation ImageProcessor class, and an IFilter interface and its implementation of function object classes that include Normal class, RedFilter class, GreenFilter class, BlueFilter class, BrightenIntensity class, BrightenLuma class, BrightenValue class, DarkenIntensity class, DarkenLuma class, DarkenValue class and ColorFilter class.
 There a ImageUtil class and a main class to run the program.